 - Pain is experienced distal to the lateral epicondyle of the humerus and radiates down the dorsum of the forearm.

-- Often misdiagnosed as lateral epicondylitis.
+- It is often misdiagnosed as lateral epicondylitis.

 - A Tinel's test approximately 6 cm distal to the lateral epicondyle over the radial nerve can reproduce pain.
 Also pain on resisted supination with the forearm extended.